-The lean-to is in generally good condition and comes with an added bonus of having a picnic table (most lean-tos don’t).
-It has a good water source and a privy.
-The fire pit is in good condition.
+The lean-to is in generally good condition and comes with a bonus of having a picnic table (most lean-tos don’t).
+It has a good water source and privy, and the fire pit is in good condition.
 There is plenty of downed wood in the area for campfires.
-It would make a great start for your first Catskill Lean-To Challenge camp.
+It would make an excellent start for your first Catskill Lean-To Challenge camp.

 - West: (42.079585°N, 74.654504°W) Google Maps (leaves website)

 - East: (42.078800°N, 74.649756°W) Google Maps (leaves website)

 Note there are also numerous primitive campsites near the road at both parking areas.

 Related post: Kelly Hollow Trail Loop

 |Elevation:||2239′ (682 m)|